MatthewScargill/Quantum-Billiards-BEM/README.md

 # Extract nodes, normals, weights, and billiard geometry data using a _info function
 xs, ns, w, geom_data = QuantumBilliards.cardioid_info(N)

-# Find resonant modes between 1 and 15.
-Here, 2000 is the number of sampled evaluation points.
+# Find resonant modes between 1 and 15, evaluated at 2000 interim points
-spectrum = QuantumBilliards.resonant_modes(1.0, 15.0, 2000, xs, ns, w) # here, 2000 is
+spectrum = QuantumBilliards.resonant_modes(1.0, 15.0, 2000, xs, ns, w)

 # Isolate a resonant mode and produce the associated bound state solution on the billiard
 test_res = spectrum[7] # picking the seventh mode
 QuantumBilliards.plot_billiard(xs, ns, w, test_res)
 ```

 ![example billiard](rsc/img/example_billiard.svg)

-(a complete notebook of functions can be found in rsc/)
+(a practical notebook of functions can be found in rsc/)

 ## Installation

 To install and use this module, run